Krandheer/synthetic-biology/README.md

   yeast that are able to grow on minimal media that are known as prototrophs, Auxotrophs are the yeast <br/>
   that lost the ability to grow on minimal media. <br/>
   arginine auxotrophs: organism that are unable to grow and make their own organism and hence needs the supply of arginine to grow <br/>
-  characterising mutant by the test of recessivity<br/>
+  characterising mutant by the test of recessivity
 ### kewywords:
   haploid and daploid <br/>
-  complementatation group in genes ? <br/>
+  complementatation group in genes ?

 ## lecture 9:
     brca-1 mutation, high risk of breast cancer <br/>